-Yoohoo!
+Yay!
 I made it!
-After several terrible experiments I finally was able to create a paleo bread that is not mushy, that has a great taste, that does not crumble as soon as you cut a slice and that you can toast without seeing it disintegrating itself in your toaster (when this happened with my first recipes arghhh it took me forever to clean the toaster mess!).
+After several terrible experiments, I was finally able to create a paleo bread which is not mushy; has a great taste; does not crumble as soon as you cut a slice; and can be toasted without disintegrating in your toaster (when this happened with my first recipes, it took me forever to clean the toaster mess!).

-Between you and me I am appalled by some of the paleo bread I have purchased before making my own: One was so disgusting I had to give it to my dog (no kidding), another one had a strange smell, another one was so mushy you wonder if this can legally be called bread, another one crumbled as soon as I sliced it, etc.
+Between you and me, I’m appalled by some of the paleo bread I purchased before making my own: one was so disgusting I had to give it to my dog (no kidding!), another one had a strange smell, another one was so mushy I wondered if it can legally be called “bread”, and yet another one crumbled as soon as I sliced it.

-So…as a paleo woman I went hunting and gathering until I found the holy grail: not mushy, with great taste, and with easy-to-find ingredients.
+So…as a paleo-friendly woman, I went hunting and gathering until I found the holy grail: not mushy, great taste, and with easy-to-find ingredients.

 Drum roll….tadaaaaaaaaa…here is my baby: